Mount S3 bucket to Linux operating system

 use_cache=/tmp

-: Caches files locally in /tmp
+: Caches files locally /tmp

 to improve performance.